 Though today’s consumer digital communications tools are designed to be the ultimate data mines, businesses can’t afford to take data security risks when it comes…

-It’s no secret that internal communications is becoming increasingly important in all types of businesses.
+It’s no secret that the importance of internal communications is becoming very well-known in all types of businesses.
 Whether you employ non-desk workers around the world or run a small business, internal communication can no longer be ignored.
 Here’s why: